jam1015/nvim-smart-termsplit/README.md

 -- to do splits from terminal mode without using this plugin keymap("t", "<C-w>", "<C-\\><C-n><C-w>", { remap = true, silent = true })
 ```

+Note that `remap = true` allows these mappings to act as prefixes.

 ## License